 This time-lapse video shows how visitors interact with Bruce Nauman’s Raw Materials – commissioned for Tate Modern’s Turbine Hall in 2004.
 The sound installation, presented through speakers fixed along the length of the walls, choreographs visitors’ progress through the vast space.

 The beginning and development of installation art

 Installation art emerged from the earlier form of the environment which artists such as American artist Allan Kaprow, one of the originators of environments, made from about 1957 onward.
-(Though there were important precursors to environments, such as Kurt Schwitters’s Merzbau 1933, an environment of several rooms created in the artist’s own house in Hamburg).
+(Though there were important precursors to environments, such as Kurt Schwitters’s Merzbau 1933, an environment of several rooms created in the artist’s own house in Hanover).
 In an undated interview published in 1965 Allan Kaprow said of his first environment:

 I just simply filled the whole gallery up…When you opened the door you found yourself in the midst of an entire environment…The materials were varied: sheets of plastic, crumpled up cellophane, tangles of Scotch tape, sections of slashed and daubed enamel and pieces of coloured cloth…five tape machines spread around the space played electronic sounds which I had composed.